 A unitholder is entitled to request the redemption of units at any time, and the Fund is obligated to redeem those units, subject to a cash redemption maximum of \$25,000 for any one month.
 The redemption price is determined as the lower of 90% of the market price during the 10 trading day period commencing immediately after the date of the redemption or 100% of the closing market price on the date of redemption.
-No amounts were redeemed in either 2014 or 2013.
+No amounts were redeemed in either 2015 or 2014.

 A Class A common shareholder of BGHI can exchange Class A common shares for units of the Fund upon request.
 The retraction of Class A common shares is achieved by BGHI issuing Class B common shares to the Fund in exchange for units of the Fund, and the units so received being delivered to the Class A shareholder requesting the retraction.
-For the year ended December 31, 2014, BGHI received requests and retracted 112,164 (2013 - 11,463) Class A common shares, issued 112,164 (2013 - 11,463) Class B common shares to the Fund and received 112,164 (2013 - 11,463) units of the Fund as consideration, which were delivered to the Class A shareholders in respect of the retraction.
+For the year ended December 31, 2015, BGHI received requests and retracted 4,875 (2014 - 112,164) Class A common shares, issued 4,875 (2014 - 112,164) Class B common shares to the Fund and received 4,875 (2014 - 112,164) units of the Fund as consideration, which were delivered to the Class A shareholders in respect of the retraction.

 The Fund sells the Class B shares to the Company in exchange for Notes and Class I shares to fund future distributions on the Trust units.
 The exchange value is equivalent to the unit value provided to the Class A common shareholder.
+The Fund anticipates that it will continue to sell any Class B shares of BGHI that it receives as a result of these retractions, to the Company.